27th Aug 2010 Author: Robert Machin

 As a hospital CEO at the time, it reminded me of the 'Yes Minister' hospital without any patients; a shining example of efficiency and effectiveness... now that's a job I want.
 I quickly manipulated my presentation to answer the question: "Can Our Customers Afford Us?"

-All jokes aside, it is clearly much better to identify the customers you want before you go after them, if you have that choice.
-It is much easier to service customers who provide you with a return, than subsidise them and steal resources from your profitable customers.
-And, it is much easier to select your customers up front than to give them the flick later because they are losing you money or don't fit with your strategic objectives and direction.
+All jokes aside, it is clearly much better to identify the customers you want before you pursue them, if you have that choice.
+It is much easier to service customers who provide you with a return, than subsidize them by stealing resources from your profitable customers.
+And, it is much easier to select your customers upfront than to give them the flick later because they are losing you money or don't fit with your strategic objectives and direction.

-Like all "rules" however, there are exceptions and there will be business you want to keep from a strategic standpoint, but it's nice to know which of your customers fit into this category.
+Like all "rules" however, there are exceptions and there will be business you want to keep from a strategic standpoint, but it's nice to know which of your customers fit into this category and how much they are costing you.
 The damage to reputation alone in giving unprofitable customers the flick can undo much hard work over many years in a very short time.

 What is a Bid, No-Bid Analysis?

-This is usually a focussed, facilitated discussion and analysis about whether a potential client fits with your strategy, direction and current capability.
+This is usually a focused, facilitated discussion and analysis about whether a potential client fits with your strategy, direction and current capability.

 • evaluating yourself (using metrics) against your competitors to ensure your considerable time and effort is not wasted

-• being realistic and ensuring you have the capability to meet the contract requirements should you be successful astute purchasers are seeking guarantees of performance which may need to be supported by insurance or bank guarantees, and
+• being realistic and ensuring you have the capability and capacity to meet the contract requirements.
+Can you give guarantees of performance which may need to be supported by insurance or bank guarantees, and

 • being honest with yourself and safeguarding your integrity; not just participating because you perceive there's a market expectation that you should be in the race.

-Undertaking a Bid, No-Bid Analysis might mean you decide not to participate in certain RFT opportunities after you've made your assessment.
-However, I believe, far from being perceived as a lack of capability or willingness this can create a sense strength and recognition of your commitment and loyalty to current customers.
+Undertaking a Bid, No-Bid Analysis might mean you decide not to bid.
+This does not mean a lack of capability or willingness but a realistic assessment of your current capabilities that demonstrates your strength and recognition of your commitment and loyalty to current customers.
+It also means reserving your precious resources for future opportunities.